CALL NOW TO SPEAK TO AN ATTORNEY

 Am I Eligible for Disability?

 Many Los Angeles residents find themselves on disability before they retire, and you may be one of them.
 The process can take some time, and it does involve several steps, but you may receive a significant portion of the wages you were previously earning.
+If you believe you deserve disability compensation, you may need to follow a few steps to get it:

-• Visit Your Doctor – A medical professional will review your case and make sure you meet the definition of disabled.
+A medical professional will review your case and make sure you meet the definition of disabled.
 The opinion of a doctor can help strengthen your claim and the likelihood that you will receive your benefits.

-• Submit Your Claim – If you receive disability insurance from your employer in Los Angeles, you will need to submit as much medical evidence as possible, as well as any required supporting documents.
+If you receive disability insurance from your employer in Los Angeles, you will need to submit as much medical evidence as possible, as well as any required supporting documents.
 Having as much information as possible will typically help you get your claim approved without any need for appeals or denials.

-• Receive Your Claim Decision – Within roughly forty-five days, you should receive an answer about your claim.
+Within roughly forty-five days, you should receive an answer about your claim.
 This could be an approval for your coverage, a denial, or a delay.
 You may be asked to provide more information, so be sure you are as prepared as possible.

 Why Do Disability Insurers in Los Angeles Deny Claims?

 Wouldn’t it be great if the benefits you’ve been paying for were there when you needed them?
 Alas, we’re dealing with insurance companies here, and they care about only one thing: profits.
-Disability insurers are no different than any other type of insurance company—they will do whatever they can do get out of paying on a claim.
+Disability insurers are no different than any other type of insurance company—they will do whatever they can to get out of paying on a claim.

 An insurance company is far less likely to take advantage of a claimant who has legal representation.
 Even when you think you have the most legitimate claim ever filed, you can still be denied, sometimes for the silliest of reasons.
 Take a look at some of the common reasons disability claims are denied in Los Angeles:

-• Paperwork Issues – Believe it or not, one of the common reasons insurers deny disability claims is because of paperwork issues.
+Believe it or not, one of the common reasons insurers deny disability claims is because of paperwork issues.
 Sometimes, it’s a mistake made on the paperwork; sometimes it’s missing documentation; and sometimes it’s because you didn’t file the paperwork within the set deadline.

-• You Don’t Meet Their Definition of Disabled – Every insurance policy will have a definition of what is considered “disabled.”
+Every insurance policy will have a definition of what is considered “disabled.”
 If you don’t meet the exact definition, the insurer will deny you.
 Your attorney can help you prove that your injuries do meet the definition and that you’re qualified to recover benefits.

 Appealing After a Disability Denial